All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need new pens for 12.5mg, or can I adjust my 10mg pens?

 You need the 12.5mg pens.
 Mounjaro pens are pre-filled and deliver a fixed dose.
-You cannot adjust, combine, or modify pens to achieve a different dose.
+You can't adjust, combine, or modify pens to achieve a different dose.
 Your prescriber will write a new prescription for the 12.5mg strength.

 What if 12.5mg is too strong?
 Can I go back to 10mg?

 Yes.
-Stepping back to 10mg is always an option if side effects at 12.5mg are not manageable.
+Stepping back to 10mg is always an option if side effects at 12.5mg aren't manageable.
 Discuss this with your prescriber.
 Some patients try 12.5mg, return to 10mg for a few weeks, and then try 12.5mg again with better results the second time. tirzepatide 10mg how long to stay on

 Should I change my injection day when switching to 12.5mg?